bulletnoid/StaggeredGridView/README.md

 ## Project structure

-Project contain StaggeredGridView library, StaggeredGridView demo, a modified PullToRefresh library to work with StaggeredGridView.
+Project contains StaggeredGridView library, StaggeredGridView demo, modified PullToRefresh library to work with StaggeredGridView.
 In order to avoid some depandency problems, I add the libs into one project, but it is easy to retrieve the libs.
-* StaggeredGridView
+* StaggeredGridView lib

   code: src/com.bulletoid.android.widget.StaggeredGridView

   res: res/stgv_*.xml
-* PullToRefresh
+* PullToRefresh lib

   code: src/com.handmark.pulltorefresh.library